DA0-DA0/dao-contracts/contracts/external/cw-vesting/README.md

 A cw20 vesting payment can be created using the cw20 [Send / Receive](https://github.com/CosmWasm/cw-plus/blob/main/packages/cw20/README.md#receiver) flow.
 This involves triggering a Send message from the cw20 token contract, with a Receive callback that's sent to the vesting contract.

 ## Distribute payments
-Vesting payments can be claimed continously at any point after the start time by triggering a Distribute message.
+Vesting payments can be claimed continuously at any point after the start time by triggering a Distribute message.

-*Anyone* can call the distribute message, allowing for agents such as [Croncat](https://cron.cat/) to automatically trigger payouts.
+*Anyone* can call the distribute message, allowing for agents such as [CronCat](https://cron.cat/) to automatically trigger payouts.

 ## Staking native tokens
 This contract allows for underlying native tokens to be staked if they match the staking token of the native chain (i.e. $JUNO on [Juno Network](https://junonetwork.io)).